 For customers whose deposits are more than two billion, or for customers whose deposits are not guaranteed, they will be paid after the liquidation of the liquidated bank assets.
 The technique is that in terms of completing the liquidation process, LPS will form a liquidation team, this liquidation team will control all failed bank assets.
-If the bank assets are sold, the proceeds will be calculated to pay all costs related to liquidation and will be listed in the list of liquidation fees, including the portion of deposits from depositors whose guarantees are not paid and deposits from unsecured depositors will be borne by the bank's assets in liquidation. and issued beforehand from each disbursement (the sequence is in accordance with Article 54 Paragraph 1 of the LPS Law).
+If the bank assets are sold, the proceeds will be calculated to pay all costs related to liquidation and will be listed in the list of liquidation fees, including the portion of deposits from depositors whose guarantees are not paid and deposits from unsecured depositors all be borne by the bank's assets in liquidation. and issued beforehand from each disbursement (the sequence is in accordance with Article 54 Paragraph 1 of the LPS Law)

-If all of the bank's liabilities under liquidation have been paid and there is still the remaining liquidation proceeds, then the remainder is handed over to the old shareholders, but if the bank's assets have been used up in the liquidation process and there are still bank liabilities to other parties, then these obligations must be paid by the holder. old shares that are proven to cause the bank to become a Failing Bank.
+If all of the bank's liabilities under liquidation have been paid and there is still the remaining liquidation proceeds, then the remainder is handed over to the old shareholders, but if the bank's assets have been used up in the liquidation process and there are liquidation process and there are liquidation process and there are liquidation bank liabilities to other parties, then these obligations must be paid by the holder. old shares that are proven to cause the bank to become a Failing Bank.